vegaprotocol/specs/non-protocol-specs/0009-market-decimal-places.md

 ### Benefits

 By allowing markets to specify their own precision, the price levels can be more closely controlled, and any changes in the mark price could be made as _"significant"_ as we want.
 By converting the prices internally to asset precision, we are able to accurately calculate fees and margin levels based on the asset precision.
-Fees and margins are, after all, a percentage of a value.
 By operating a market with a lower precision than the asset itself, fees and margin requirements can be calculated with a higher level of precision.

 ## Changes required